abinit/abinit/doc/tutorial/eph4zpr.md

 TODO: Mention ncdump and the input_string

-In this particular case the CBM and the VMB ...
+In this particular case the CBM and the VBM ...

 TODO: use and explain [[structure]]